 Key assessment data described above are managed in a third party system called Task Stream.
 Data are primarily entered by program faculty and support staff members.
 Compliance is monitored using the reporting function and all data are exported for analysis each term.

-CEOL Unit Operations
+LFCE Unit Operations

 The unit has identified domains that define effective unit operations and processes to ensure continuous improvement based on data collection and analysis.
 The table linked here identifies those domains, the type of data collected, the person responsible for reviewing that data, benchmarks, frequency, and expected outcomes.